hrsto/autocom-jsf-component/README.md

 function someFunction(for, parent, results, length) {
     console.log(for); //id of DOM element that the behavior is attached to.
-I.e. the <input /> element console.log(parent); //id of its parent as in terms of the .xhtml facelets page source - most probably the <form ...> element console.log(results); //an array of the results as strings console.log(length); //the total size of the collection as it's on the server, before being limited by the maxResult attribute of the tag
+I.e. the <input /> element console.log(parent); //id of its parent as in terms of the .xhtml facelets page source - most probably the <form ...> element console.log(results); //an array of the results as strings, if map was supplied, then it's an array of objects console.log(length); //the total size of the collection as it's on the server, before being limited by the maxResult attribute of the tag

     //do logic to render some UI element to display those result and enable user to select them; anyway you wish.